mramirid/mramirid/README.md

 **My current activity:**

-- 👨🏽‍💻 I’m currently learning JavaScript/TypeScript stack, Go and Flutter
+- 👨🏽‍💻 I’m currently learning JavaScript/TypeScript stack & Flutter
-- ✨ My interests are with web development (JS/TS/Go) & mobile development (Flutter)
+- ✨ My interests are with web development & mobile development
 - 👨‍🎓 I'm doing a bachelor's degree in Informatics
 - 📧 Please email via amir.mramirid@gmail.com to reach me.
 - 📝 See my [LinkedIn](https://www.linkedin.com/in/mramirid) to get more info about me.